DO YOU BELIEVE IN SANTA CLAUS?

 Turning to Strong's Concordance, we read:

 The word Nicolaitan, is Strong's Greek #3531 from Greek #3532 which is Nikolaos (Nicolas).
-Nikolaos is a compound word of 2 Greek words: Nike and Laos (Nike-Laos) = (Nicolas).
+Nikolaos is a compound word of 2 Greek words: Nike and Laos (Nike-Laos) = (Nicolas) = victorious over the people.

 In Greek mythology, Nike is represented as the goddess of victory whose function was to proselytize or evangelize for Zeus, the Greek deity.
 If you look in Webster's International Dictionary under the heading Zeus, you will find a picture of Zeus sitting on a throne with Nike in back of him, in the act of putting a crown of laurel upon his head.
 Saint Nike-Laos, or Santa Claus, is of Satan the devil!
 What are the deeds of the Nicolaitans?
 For an in depth study on the subject of Nicolatans, go to: Are you a Nicolaitan?